amelnik92f/schools-info/ENV_SETUP.md

 1. **Connect to the backend API** - All API requests use `NEXT_PUBLIC_BACKEND_API_URL` as the base URL

-2. **Authenticate requests** - The `NEXT_PUBLIC_API_KEY` is automatically included in all API requests through:
+2. **Authenticate requests** - The `API_KEY` is used in Next.js Server Actions to authenticate API calls:
-   - `/lib/api/index.ts` - Main API client for schools and construction projects
+   - `/lib/actions/schools.ts` - Server actions for schools and construction projects
-   - `/lib/utils/travel-time.ts` - Travel time calculations
-   - `/lib/store/ai-summary-store.ts` - AI-powered school summaries
+   - `/lib/actions/ai-summary.ts` - Server action for AI-powered summaries

-3. **Client-side access** - Variables with `NEXT_PUBLIC_` prefix are embedded in the client-side bundle
+   - `/lib/actions/travel-time.ts` - Server action for travel time calculations

+3. **Server-side security** - The API key is **only accessible on the server**:
+   - Server Actions execute on the server, never in the browser
+   - The API key is never bundled into client-side JavaScript
+   - Client components call server actions, which handle authentication

-## Security Notes
+## Security Features

-⚠️ **Important Security Considerations**:

-- The `NEXT_PUBLIC_API_KEY` will be **visible in the browser** since it needs to be used client-side
-- For public-facing applications, consider implementing a backend-for-frontend (BFF) pattern where the frontend calls your own secure backend, which then calls the schools API
-- Never use this pattern with highly sensitive API keys
+✅ **Enhanced Security**:

+- The `API_KEY` is **never exposed** to the browser or client-side code
+- All API calls go through Next.js Server Actions which run exclusively on the server
+- The API key cannot be intercepted or viewed by users
+- This architecture is secure for public-facing applications
+- No need for a backend-for-frontend (BFF) layer
 - Use different API keys for different environments
 - Rotate keys regularly